laravel/docs/broadcasting.md

 Finally, you are ready to install and configure [Laravel Echo](#client-side-installation), which will receive the broadcast events on the client-side.

-<a name="pusher-compatible-laravel-websockets"></a>
+<a name="pusher-compatible-open-source-alternatives"></a>
-#### Pusher Compatible Laravel Websockets
+#### Open Source Alternatives

-The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) package is a pure PHP, Pusher compatible WebSocket package for Laravel.
-This package allows you to leverage the full power of Laravel broadcasting without a commercial WebSocket provider.
-For more information on installing and using this package, please consult its [official documentation](https://beyondco.de/docs/laravel-websockets).
+The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) and [soketi](https://docs.soketi.app/) packages provide Pusher compatible WebSocket servers for Laravel.
+These packages allow you to leverage the full power of Laravel broadcasting without a commercial WebSocket provider.
+For more information on installing and using these packages, please consult our documentation on [open source alternatives](#open-source-alternatives).

 <a name="ably"></a>
 ### Ably